naplab/AAD-MovingSpeakers/README.md

 1. **Binaural Speech Separation Algorithm**: Separates the speech streams of the moving talkers while preserving their location.
 2. **Auditory Attention Decoding (AAD)**: Decodes to which talker the listener is attending to by analyzing their brain signals.

-> 🚨 **Notice**: The research paper has not yet been made public.
-This code is currently intended for paper review purposes only.

 ## 1. Separating Moving Speakers in a Sound Mixture
 This section provides data, code for training separation models, pre-trained models, and a demo for inference.